-- MTA logs must be kept for no less than 1 year, and must be made accessible to authorized infrastructure and security personnel upon request.
+- MTA logs must be kept for no less than 1 year, and must be made accessible to ISO upon request.

-- The server must not use clear-text passwords for any reason whatsoever, including but not limited to SMTP authentication or remote login.
+- The server must not use clear-text passwords over an unencrypted connection, including but not limited to SMTP authentication not using TLS, or remote login (i.e., telnet).

 - The server must not run any unnecessary network services.